Peter Meiszner

 Vancouver municipal politics

-Upon assuming office as a Vancouver City Councillor, he was appointed as an alternate representative to the Metro Vancouver Regional District board and as a member of the Housing and Electoral Area ‘A’ committees.
-Meiszner also serves on the board of the Vancouver Public Library, Vancouver Civic Theatres and EasyPark.[8][9][10]
+Meiszner was elected to Vancouver City Council in the 2022 municipal election.[1]
+Upon assuming office, he was appointed as an alternate representative to the Metro Vancouver Regional District board and as a member of the Housing and Electoral Area ‘A’ committees.[8][9][10]
+He has also served on the boards of the Vancouver Public Library, Vancouver Civic Theatres and EasyPark.[8]

-As a Yaletown resident, Meiszner expressed repeated concerns over the presence of the Thomus Donaghy Overdose Prevention Site (OPS) in that neighbourhood, which replaced a mobile overdose prevention unit across the street at Emery Barnes Park.
-In April 2023, Meiszner called for the OPS to be shut down, but said he would not support a closure without an assured new location.
-In June 2023, however, Meiszner and the City of Vancouver announced that the Yaletown OPS would close with no immediate relocation plans.[11]
+Meiszner expressed concerns over the presence of the Thomus Donaghy Overdose Prevention Site (OPS) in Yaletown, which replaced a mobile overdose prevention unit across the street at Emery Barnes Park.
+In April 2023, he called for the OPS to be shut down, but said he would not support closure without an assured new location.
+In June 2023, however, the City of Vancouver announced that the Yaletown OPS would close with no immediate relocation plans.[11]

 Electoral record